 Where do you see styles from the Kutch collection fitting into the Varana woman’s wardrobe?

 We like to be there as part of lots of different experiences for women.
-For SS18, we have light-weight cashmere – wonderful for travel.
+For example, we have light-weight cashmere – wonderful for travel.
 It’s beautiful, it’s warm, its soft.
-We have some exquisite evening pieces and then we also have the luxurious essentials like poplin and cotton.
-Of course, everywhere in Varana, fabric is of the utmost importance and we’ve selected only the best cotton even for our everyday pieces.
+We have some exquisite evening pieces and then we also have the luxurious essentials like our Heavenly Shirts.
+Of course, everywhere in Varana, fabric is of the utmost importance and we’ve select only the best even for our everyday pieces.
 We have silk kimonos and pyjama style trousers that work beautifully as resort wear.

-The SS18 Kutch collection is now available in store at 14 Dover Street and online at harveynichols.com
+The AW18 Kutch collection is now available in store at 14 Dover Street and online at varanaworld.com